kalbfled/kalbfled.github.io/casting.md

 Please recite this dialogue on video:

 > I'm already tired, and I still got a whole lifetime left to go.
 All I've got is some pretty ragtag scraps of willpower and the sort of complacent curiosity just strong enough to make me wonder what will happen in whatever moment comes next . . . .
 And sunrises are cool too.

-Please also tell us about any relevant acting experience you have.
-For example, did you participate in drama in high school?
-Have you acted in community theater or a television commercial?

 ### Role 2: Scabs (man 20-26)